 Good news is, that a movement of natural birth (meaning without any medical intervention) is gaining more and more momentum, whereby women stop to accept limiting mainstream conditions for their childbirth.

 “It is not only that we want to bring about an easy labor, without risking injury to the mother or the child; we must go further.
 We must understand that childbirth is fundamentally a spiritual, as well as a physical, achievement.
 The birth of a child is the ultimate perfection of human love.”

 Dr. Grantly Dick-Read, 1953

-Women who were used to natural births (for example Garhwali women in Uttarakhand), started believing that it is unfashionable to do so.
+With media under a rather strong Western influence, Indian women who were used to natural births (for example Garhwali women in Uttarakhand), started believing that it is unfashionable to do so.
 They have to be encouraged to return to their natural ways, which might take a generation of education and training.

-Democracy is also about choices.
+Democracy is also about informed choices.
 And in this fast paced world it is more important than ever to ensure the fullfillment of the basic needs of women giving birth.
 To become aware of and understand expectant mums’ physiological and psychological processes, and to give them knowledge and freedom of choice.

 “Being from Europe where natural birthing, home births, waterbirths and trained nurses have long ago started to be widely available – just check Germany, Netherlands, Austria and Switzerland–, I see a massive lack of such options in India.
 The caesarean rate here is skyrocketing at 80% average, presence of midwives maybe 2%.
 And even if clinical doctors promise to support expectant parents in their natural birthing process, they more often than not change their minds last minute because of time pressure and because higher hospital fees can be charged for c-sections.”